Learn about Eagle Eye Innovations and the people at the heart of the organisation.

-RLSS UK & EEI deploys the latest technology to support water safety rescues
+RLSS UK & EEI support drone water-based rescues

-The Emergency Response Drone Pilot Award offers candidates the opportunity to learn the skills, technical knowledge and legalities of utilising and operating a drone to assist with water-based rescues.
-The drones are fully waterproof, specially designed for rescue assistance and can find a person in difficulty and deploy a torpedo buoy or inflatable lifesaving device, allowing precious time for a lifeguard or the Emergency Services to reach the casualty.
+The Emergency Response Drone Pilot Award offers candidates the opportunity to learn the skills, technical knowledge and legalities of using and operating a drone to assist with water-based rescues.
+The drones are fully waterproof, specially designed for rescues, can find a person in difficulty and deploy a torpedo buoy or inflatable lifesaving device, allowing precious time for a lifeguard or the Emergency Services to reach the casualty.

-Upon completion, candidates will receive three accreditations: a CAA A2 Certificate of Competency (A2 C of C), a General Visual Line of Sight Certificate (GVA) and a RLSS UK Emergency Response Drone Pilot Award.
+Upon completion, candidates will receive three accreditations: a CAA A2 Certificate of Competency (A2 C of C), a General Visual Line of Sight Certificate (GVC) and an RLSS UK Emergency Response Drone Pilot Award.

 RLSS UK was established more than 130 years ago and are acknowledged worldwide as an expert in lifeguarding and water safety.
 They have a proud history of helping to reduce the number of lives lost to drowning and sharing their lifesaving knowledge to save lives and ensure everyone can enjoy water safely.

-Robert Gofton, Chief Executive Officer, RLSS UK, said: We are excited to be partnering with EEI on this pioneering new rescue award.
-Concerningly, there was an increase in accidental water-related deaths in 2021.
-If using the latest technologies, such as drones, can preserve life until rescuers can reach a casualty, it can only lead to saving more lives and stopping families from having to live with the tragedy of losing a loved one.
+Robert Gofton, Chief Executive Officer of the Royal Life Saving Society UK (RLSS UK), said: We are excited to be partnering with EEI on this pioneering new rescue award.
+Concerningly, accidental water-related deaths increased in 2021, and if using the latest technologies, such as drones, can preserve life until rescuers can reach a casualty, it can only lead to saving more lives and stopping families from having to live with the tragedy of losing a loved one.

-Sion Roberts, Managing Director, EEI, added: “The partnership we have established with the RLSS UK brings an exceptional team that can emphasise and educate the disruptive capability of remotely piloted technology through professional training processes and world-class instructors.
+Sion Roberts, Managing Director at EEI, states: “The partnership we have established with the RLSS UK brings an exceptional team that can emphasise and educate the disruptive capability of Remotely Piloted technology, through professional training processes and world-class instructors.
 The flying skills and knowledge that the candidates will learn on the course will add a unique and lifesaving capability to their existing skillsets.
 It’s another great example of using Drones for Good”.